Jessie Hunt: Northeastern Huskies

 Hunt transferred to play for the Northeastern Huskies in 2022, where she became a key playmaker.
 In her first season, she started all 20 games and led the team with 13 assists—a single-season program record that ranked tied for fourth nationally.
 She also contributed one goal and finished second on the team with 15 points.
 Her first collegiate goal was a game-winning penalty against Hofstra.

 In 2023, Hunt started all 18 matches, scoring a career-high six goals and adding 10 assists.
 She led the team in assists, total points (22), and game-winning goals (2), and went 3-for-3 from the penalty spot.
 She recorded seven multi-point games, including a career-best five points against Hampton.

 In her final season in 2024, Hunt appeared in 17 matches with 15 starts, scoring four goals and four assists.
 On October 20 against Campbell, she set the all-time program assist record with her 26th career assist, finishing with 27.
 She earned All-Coastal Athletic Association (CAA) Second Team and All-New England Third Team honors in her senior campaign.

-Despite the team's challenging 2–9–7 season in 2024, Hunt was noted by The Huntington News as a key figure in the midfield, leading the team in assists and contributing significantly to the attack with four goals and 17 shots on goal.
+Despite the Huskies' challenging 2–9–7 season in 2024, Hunt was noted by The Huntington News as a key figure in the midfield, leading the team in assists and contributing significantly to the attack with four goals and 17 shots on goal.

 Club career

-Sporting JAX

 On June 26, 2025, Sporting JAX, an expansion franchise in the USL Super League, announced they had signed Hunt to their inaugural roster.
 She was a youth and high school teammate with Sporting JAX teammate, Sophia Boman.
+She made 19 league appearances as a rookie before departing from Jacksonville at the end of the season.